noplacenoaddress/RNMnetwork/RNMnetwork/ES/gangstalking/tortures_humiliations.md

 - 26/8/2021 11:24 **Francesca**: "I've eaten all your dreams".

-- 26/8/2021 20:50 A voice similar to the one of **Miriam**, the woman that I've already denunciate because of a thief but in reality is because she is a chief of human trade in Barcelona, say to me continuously that she will kill my family.
+- 26/8/2021 20:50 A voice similar to the one of **Miriam**, the woman that I've already denunciate because of a thief, say to me continuously that she will kill my family.
 Miriam work for the European human trade network for **Francesca Durand**. **Andreu** had put her in my face and she is dangerous.
 She just say to me, I've killed eleven person with poisoning.